-Westminster Local Authority (LA), or the pupil's home authority where this is not Westminster, acts as the Admissions Authority to the school, in consultation with the school's Governing Board.
-The pupil's home authority has the responsibility to request a placement for a pupil, according to procedures detailed in the SEND Code of Practice (Department for Education, 2015).
-All placements at the school are offered according to the criteria set out in the school's SEN Information Report and in Westminster's Local Offer.
+Westminster Local Authority (LA), or the pupil's home authority where this is not Westminster, acts as the Admissions Authority, in consultation with the school's Governing Board.
+The CYP's home authority has the responsibility to request a placement according to procedures detailed in the SEND Code of Practice (Department for Education, 2015).
+All placements at the school are offered according to the criteria set out in the school's SEND Information Report and in Westminster's Local Offer.